-This option would seek to allocate 11.5 ha of employment land on strategic sites, each of which would be likely to deliver similar effects.
+This option would seek to allocate 11.5 ha of employment land on strategic sites; considering existing supply, Blaby would be required to deliver 11.5 ha of additional land whereas Harborough would deliver 9.1 ha of land.
 There are a range of sites to choose from, most of which are intersected to some degree by watercourses with associated flood risk and potential for pollution pathways.
 However, given the strategic nature of the sites, it would be likely that the scheme design could account for these areas of heightened sensitivity, meaning that negative effects are unlikely to occur as a result on the identified flood risk.
 The exception is North of Glenfield, where potential access to the site could be affected by the areas of flood risk.
+Where strategic growth in this instance would be expected to be largely on greenfield land, surface water flood risk may increase in areas which see permeability reduced (largely due to the widespread construction of impermeable surfaces/surfaces which do not facilitate infiltration to the same extent as greenfield land).
+Whilst mitigation measures may offset these effects, it would be unlikely all effects could be offset; though scheme design should be able to ensure that housing and businesses do not suffer increased vulnerabilities.

 During the construction phases, it would be likely that some pollution of the onsite watercourses could occur, both individually as a result of the employment development, as well as the cumulative effects of the wider strategic sites being developed.
 In the longer term, where this land could have been used for agricultural purposes, alternative uses may serve to reduce the potential for nitrate-based pollution.